Technigo/project-portfolio/README.md

 # PORTFOLIO

-This week's project was to create a portfolio based on a given design.
+This week's project was to create a portfolio based on a given design from FIGMA.
 The website is built on HTML and CSS and the focus has been on web accessibility.
-A portfolio project with HTML and CSS to follow a strict design from FIGMA.
-Needs to contain responsiveness, crossbrowser testing and accessibility.

 # Tech
 * HTML5